Reviews You Can Rely On

 What Other E-Bikes Should You Consider?

-We think Aventon really hit a home run with the Level.
-This bike checks all of our boxes and is among the best we've ever tested.
+We think Aventon hit a home run with the Level.
+This bike checks our boxes and is among the best we've ever tested.
 However, we tested plenty of other worthy contenders.
 The Ride1Up 700-Series is our top-rated model, and it costs a little bit less while boasting a more powerful 750W geared hub motor, plus it comes with lights.
-On a tighter budget, the Ride1Up Core-5 is quite affordable, yet still packs a punch with a strong 750W motor, 28 mph top speed, and a sleek frame with great battery integration, though it doesn't come with a suspension fork, fenders, or a cargo rack.
-If you're interested in a folding e-bike, the Lectric XP Step-Thru 2.0 is a great model, and it won't break the bank, either.
+On a tighter budget, the Ride1Up Turris XR is quite affordable yet still packs a punch with a strong 750W motor, 28 mph top speed, and a sleek frame with great battery integration. it's only missing a cargo rack.
+If you're interested in a folding e-bike, the Lectric XP Step-Thru 3.0 is a great model and won't break the bank.

 Jeremy Benson